Rupert Cambridge, Viscount Trematon: Family

-Prince Rupert was born on 24 April 1907 at Claremont House, England.
+Rupert was born on 24 April 1907 at Claremont House, England.
 His parents were Prince Alexander of Teck and the former Princess Alice of Albany, great-grandson and granddaughter of George III and Queen Victoria respectively.
 Prince Rupert was a haemophiliac, a condition he shared with many descendants of Queen Victoria, including his maternal grandfather, Prince Leopold, Duke of Albany, who died because of it.
 Rupert attended Ludgrove School and Eton as a boy.
 At the time of his death, he was an undergraduate at Trinity College, Cambridge.

 Viscount Trematon

 During the First World War, anti-German feeling in the United Kingdom led Rupert's uncle King George V to renounce all Germanic titles for himself and his family.
-In response to this, Prince Alexander, Rupert's father, renounced his title of a prince of Teck in the Kingdom of Württemberg and the style His Serene Highness.
+In response to this, Prince Alexander, Rupert's father, on 14 July 1917 renounced his title of a prince of Teck in the Kingdom of Württemberg and the style His Serene Highness.
 Alexander, along with his brother, Prince Adolphus of Teck, adopted the name Cambridge, after their maternal grandfather, Prince Adolphus, Duke of Cambridge.
-A few days later, the King created his brother-in-law Earl of Athlone and Viscount Trematon.
+On 7 November, the King created his brother-in-law Earl of Athlone and Viscount Trematon.
 Alexander was now styled The Right Honourable The Earl of Athlone.
 Rupert adopted the courtesy title of Viscount Trematon.
 His mother retained her title of Princess of Great Britain and Ireland with the style Her Royal Highness and became known as Princess Alice, Countess of Athlone.

 Death

-Viscount Trematon died on 15 April 1928 from an intracerebral hemorrhage as a result of a car crash in France.
+Viscount Trematon died on 15 April 1928 from an intracerebral haemorrhage as a result of a car crash in France.
 On 1 April 1928, Lord Trematon was driving with two friends on the road from Paris to Lyon.
 While overtaking another vehicle, Trematon's car hit a tree and overturned.
 One of his friends died from injuries and Trematon was taken to a nearby hospital at Belleville-sur-Saône with a slight fracture of the skull.
-He never recovered and died in hospital in the early hours of 15 April.
+He never recovered consciousness and died in hospital two weeks later in the early hours of 15 April.
 His funeral took place in St George's Chapel, Windsor Castle, and was attended by King George V and Queen Mary.
 He was interred in the Royal Vault at St George's Chapel on 20 April before being buried in the Royal Burial Ground, Frogmore, on 23 October 1928.
-His death and the subsequent death of his infant brother Maurice in 1910, meant that the title of Earl of Athlone became extinct in 1957 when his father died.
+His death without issue meant that the title of Earl of Athlone became extinct in 1957 when his father died without further issue, his infant brother Maurice having died in 1910.